AlexanderGTumanov/stock-analyzer/README.md

 The COVID-19 pandemic affected Apple’s stock to a significantly lesser degree than Boeing’s.
 In the aftermath of the crash, it exhibited volatility clustering, with a brief period of low volatility followed by a secondary shock.
 Another interesting feature of this stock is that, during this period, it showed autocorrelation not only in squared returns (as expected) but also in the returns themselves.
 These characteristics make this time series particularly interesting to model.

-We will first fit these three time series using ARCH models, then apply PyTorch neural networks (NNs), and finally compare the quality of their predictions.
+We will first fit these three time series using ARCH models, then using PyTorch neural networks (NNs), and finally compare the quality of their predictions.
 Each NN is trained on the historical data of its corresponding stock, while making sure that the model does not have access to the data it is tasked to predict.
 The network forecasts both the mean and the volatility of the series a fixed number of steps ahead and is trained using the Gaussian negative log-likelihood (NLL) loss function.
 The Gaussian NLL is also used to evaluate and compare the models’ predictions.

+The project is organized into two main directories: the ’/notebooks’ folder, which contains the ’stock_analyzer.ipynb’ notebook, and the ’/src’ folder, which holds the source code files for all the functions used in the notebook.

 ---